tiby312/tagger/README.md

 so it is possible that the user might insert tags that disrupt this guarantee.
 However, assuming the user doesn't manually write their own `<tags>` then there is this guarantee.

-Tagger also provides fuctionality to build svg paths and polyline attribute data.
+Tagger also provides functionality to build svg paths and polyline attribute data.

+Sometimes, having to deal with all the borrowing and closures is difficult, though.
+For these cases a traditional ElementStack can be used.
+This allows you to move around the stack between functions and classes easily.
+The downside is that you lose compile time assurance that every push matches every pop.

 ### Example